Types of Caregivers

-In an effort to be inclusive, “caregiver” is used to collectively refer to all Resource Parent types, including those who serve through Child Placing Agencies (CPA’s).
+In an effort to be inclusive, “caregiver” is used to collectively refer to all Caregiver types, including those who serve through Child Placing Agencies (CPA’s).

-Becoming a foster or adoptive resource parent is so rewarding, and takes both dedication and compassion.
-You and your family should collectively decide which caregiving role is the most suitable for you.
+Becoming a caregiver takes both dedication and compassion.
+You and your family should collectively decide which caregiving role is most suitable for your situation.

-The current caregiver role types supported by the Partnership Parenting model are as follows:
+Current caregiver types supported by the Partnership Parenting model: